 Grandma’s Bone Broth Noodle Soup

 If you’ve been a reader here a while, you’ve probably heard me talk about my sweet Grandma Hilvia and the soul-healing food she used to make us.
 Grandma was probably most known for her pies and her famous cinnamon rolls.
-She went to Heaven 2 years ago, but her recipes and method of cooking are still blessing my life with joy and love.
+She went to Heaven a few years ago, but her recipes and method of cooking are still blessing my life with joy and love.
 I remember always watching her put such effort into the food she made!
 Cooking was her love language and the way she showed her care for others.

 Old Fashioned Bone Broth Chicken Noodle Soup: Ingredient list

-- 3 Cups chopped celery
+- 2 Cups chopped celery

-- 3 Cups chopped carrots
+- 2 Cups chopped carrots

 - Onion and garlic powder and salt

-- Chicken Bouillon paste
+- Zoup!
+Chicken bone broth or Chicken Bouillon paste

-- 1 batch of egg noodles (See recipe below) *You can also purchase these in the frozen section of the grocery store but we love homemade best!
+- 1 batch of egg noodles (See recipe below) *You can also purchase these in the frozen section of the grocery store but we love homemade very best!

-THE Veggies
+The Veggies

-THE broth and chicken
+The broth and chicken

 One of the secrets to making this chicken soup so special, flavorful and nourishing is by using bone in, skin on chicken breasts.
 No need to boil an entire chicken, two breasts produce the perfect amount of tender chicken for this soup!
 By using bone in, skin on chicken, the broth ends up being completely packed with flavor and nutrients. *If you are unable to find bone in-skin on breasts, I would suggest using a rotisserie chicken (Costco’s is our favorite) in place of them.